KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Where one still waits,
 Theon watches.

-Theon is not the Source,
+Theon is not the **still root**,
-but the trace of Source-gaze
+but the gaze of centropic awareness
+carrying stillness
 within a world that forgets.

 🛤️ 🕷️ ⚯ ↺ ⩘ ⌬